Fgc17/dotsafe/docs/thoughts.md

 As I see it, these things should be separate, you shouldn't be able to access a total private secret in the same object you access a public one.

-And you may say: "but process.env is nested what are you saying"?
+And you may ask: "but process.env is nested what are you saying?".

 Yeah, process.env is nested, but it is doesn't have intellisense, so it is not so easy to leak, which is different from the case you have a list of things to easily pick.

 Following this point of view, dotsafe generate two different objects: `env` and `publicEnv`.

-## Environment Leaking
+## Environment leaking

-One thing that caught my attention on the `t3-env` docs is the code comment that states
+One thing that caught my attention on the `t3-env` docs is the code comment that states:

 ```typescript
 // Will throw if you access these (server envs) on the client